Dur4nt3/vite_template/README.md

 - A "README.md" file

-- A ".gitignore" file with the "Node" preset
+- A ".gitignore" file with the default "Vite" preset for "React"

 - "package.json" and "package-lock.json" for the npm packages used in this repository